JeanChristopheMorinPerso/stats/README.md

-This repo contains various scripts and SQL queries to get some stats for my open source contributions.
+This repo contains various scripts and queries to get some stats for my open source contributions.

-# GitHub

 See [main.py](main.py) to see how data is collected.

+This repo is automatically publish to https://jcmorin.dev/stats using GitHub Pages.